Pécsi MFC

-Pécsi Mecsek Football Club, commonly referred to as Pécsi MFC or simply PMFC, is a professional Hungarian football club based in Pécs, Baranya, that currently competes in the Hungarian second division.
-The club was established on 16 February 1973 by the merger of five other clubs of the city, Pécsi Dózsa, Pécsi Ércbányász SC, Pécsi Helyiipari SK, Pécsi Bányász and Pécsi Építők.
+Pécsi Mecsek Football Club, commonly referred to as Pécsi MFC or simply PMFC, is a professional Hungarian football club based in Pécs, Baranya, that currently competes in the Hungarian third division.
+The club was established on 16 February 1973 by the merger of five other clubs from the city, Pécsi Dózsa, Pécsi Ércbányász SC, Pécsi Helyiipari SK, Pécsi Bányász SC and Pécsi Építők.

 Pécsi MFC's home ground is the Stadium of PMFC, also known as Stadium of Újmecsekalja, a football stadium in Uránváros.
-The stadium's current capacity is 7,000, it was opened in 1955.
+The stadium's current capacity is 7,000 and was opened in 1955.

-Pécsi MFC holds long-standing rivalries with other football clubs, most notably Komlói Bányász SK, a club based in Komló, a city near Pécs, and Kaposvári Rákóczi FC from Kaposvár.
+Pécsi MFC holds long-standing rivalries with other football clubs, most notably Szentlőrinc SE from Szentlőrinc, Komlói Bányász SK, a club based in Komló, a city near Pécs, and Kaposvári Rákóczi FC from Kaposvár.

 Since its foundation in 1973, the club played most of their seasons in the first division, with twelve seasons spent in the second division.
-After finishing on the first place of the Western Group of the second division in 2011, the club was promoted to the highest level of professional league.
+After finishing first place in the Western Group of the second division in 2011, the club was promoted to the highest level professional league.

 Despite finishing 11th in the 2014–15 season, the club lost its professional licence due to financial difficulties and gained admittance to the fourth tier of the Hungarian league system in time for the start of the following season.
 The relegation saw owner Dezső Matyi leaving the club after 8 years, when he sold his share to the city of Pécs.

 Pécsi are best known for becoming the first European opponents of Universitatea Craiova when they played against the White-Blues in the 1970–71 Fairs Cup.

 History

 Early years (1950–1972)

 Although association football had been present in Pécs since the early 20th century, the predecessor of Pécsi MFC was founded later, in 1950 with the name Pécsi Dózsa.
 The new club started to compete in the third division and eventually won promotion to the second division in 1953.
-After spending only two years in the NB II with moderate success, Pécsi Dózsa started the 1950 season in the top flight of the Hungarian football pyramid, after a fusion with Budapest-based club Kőbányai Dózsa.
+After spending only two years in the NB II with moderate success, Pécsi Dózsa started the 1950 season in the top flight of the Hungarian football pyramid, after a fusion with Budapest-based club Kőbányai Dózsa SE.
 Pécsi Dózsa made its debut in the first division on 27 February 1955, with a 3–0 win against Szombathely.

 With only one year of hiatus, Pécsi Dózsa was a member of the NB I until 1972, when the club underwent another, more complex fusion with four other local clubs.